 Sure, it looks good, but between crooked boards and insect invasions, reclaimed barn wood can present some ugly issues.
-Here are eight issues you’ll face with reclaimed barn wood.
+Here are eight problems you may encounter with reclaimed barn wood.

 You love the look of weathered barn wood because it shows signs of decades of use.
 You know what else it shows?
 Dirt and dust—two things you’d rather not bring inside.

-Speaking of moisture, reclaimed wood can be susceptible to curling.
+Speaking of moisture, reclaimed barn wood can be susceptible to curling.
 The wood can either curl upward from the middle (cupping) or curl up from the ends (wrapping).
-Curling is extremely hard to fix, which is why many are left with the high cost of replacing the wood altogether.
+Curling is extremely hard and expensive to fix, which is why many are left with the high cost of replacing the wood altogether.

-Reclaimed wood isn’t always cut evenly, making it impossible to line up boards.
+Reclaimed barn wood isn’t always cut evenly, making it impossible to line up boards evenly.
 It can be hard to achieve the look you want when you have to cover up gaps and holes.